The Birds and the Cats

 "L-Lytania's got his ear."

 "Horse dung!"
 Rusziné spat, "Lytania thinks that's true, but she's no less collateral than you or I. Everyone is replaceable.
+And I bet he would have to think very hard to remember the name of the other Royal Guard who protects him with Lytania.
+And boy do I wish I was wrong.
 Until the whole of his Realm shakes, nothing will change him.
 Until he meets a foe he truly cannot understand, doing nothing is how he rules.
 He uses those around him.
 Every one, it included me and that, most definitely includes you."

-Ayàvi ran up to Rusziné and threw her arms tightly around his shaking shoulders, hoping the pressure could restore some control.
+Ayàvi ran up to Rusziné and wrapped her arms tightly around his shaking shoulders, hoping the pressure could restore some control.

 "You have to calm down, Iné.
 Please.
 You're going to cause more hurt if you continue.
 And you're making your wound bleed more.
 Remember, we're supposed to be kind to each other."